dbrun3/CS441/README.md

-# CS441 - Dylan Brunelle
+# Distrubuted Cloud Computing for AI - Fall Semester 2024

 ### HW1
 HW1 is in the 'hw1' branch.
 To try it yourself, clone the repository and open in in Intellij.
 Set your sbt shell to jre version 8/11.